daydy225/fullstack-hy2022-part4-bloglist/README.md

 ## step 4

 Add a feature which adds the following restrictions to creating new users: Both username and password must be given.
 Both username and password must be at least 3 characters long.
 The username must be unique
+## step 5

+Expand blogs so that each blog contains information on the creator of the blog